 The home page of the timesheet system displays the current timesheet period and when you will be allowed to submit your timesheet entries for the current timesheet period.

-Be sure to enter all of your entries for the timesheet period before you hit the big yellow submit button.
-One you hit the submit button, you will no longer be able to edit or add entries to that timesheet.
+Be sure to enter all of your entries for the timesheet period before you hit the big orange COMMIT button.
+One you hit the COMMIT button, you will no longer be able to edit or add entries to that timesheet.

 The timesheet system home page also displays a table of all of your currently saved entries.
 When you log in to the timesheet system for the first time, you will not have any entries, so the table of saved entries will not have any rows.